Charlie Kirk: Turning Point Action

-In May 2019, it was reported that Kirk was preparing to launch Turning Point Action, a 501(c)(4) entity designed to elect more conservatives.
+In May 2019, it was reported that Kirk was preparing to launch Turning Point Action, a 501(c)(4) designed to elect more conservatives.
 In July 2019, Kirk announced that Turning Point Action had acquired Students for Trump along with "all associated media assets".
 He became chairman and launched a campaign to mobilize the youth vote for the 2020 Trump reelection campaign.
 The unsuccessful effort led TPUSA and the 2020 Trump campaign to blame each other for an overall decline in Trump's youth support.
 In December 2022, Kirk announced the Mount Vernon Project, an initiative by Turning Point Action to remove members from the Republican National Committee who were not "grassroot conservatives".

 On January 5, 2021, the day before the Washington, D.C., protest that led to the January 6 U.S. Capitol attack, Kirk wrote on Twitter that Turning Point Action and Students for Trump were sending more than 80 "buses of patriots to D.C. to fight for this president".
-A spokesman for Turning Point said that the groups ended up sending seven buses, not 80, with 350 students.
+A spokesman for Turning Point said that the groups ended up sending seven buses with 350 students.
 In the lead-up to the storming, Kirk said he was "getting 500 emails a minute calling for a civil war".
 Publix heiress Julie Fancelli gave Kirk's organizations $1.25 million to fund the buses to the January 6 event.
 Kirk also paid $60,000 for Kimberly Guilfoyle to speak at the rally.

-Afterward, Kirk said the violent acts at the Capitol were not an insurrection and did not represent mainstream Trump supporters.
+Afterward, Kirk "said the violent acts at the Capitol were not an insurrection and did not represent mainstream Trump supporters."
 Appearing before the U.S. House Select Committee on the January 6 Attack in December 2022, he pleaded the Fifth Amendment privilege against self-incrimination.
 His team provided the committee "with 8,000 pages of records in response to its requests".
 In another closed-door meeting of the House January 6 Committee, Ali Alexander blamed Kirk and TPUSA for financing the travel of demonstrators to the Save America rally.
 TPUSA spokesperson Andrew Kolvet denied that Kirk advocated for violence and gave a statement saying "Charlie wants to save America with words, persuasion, courage and common sense.
 The left is desperate to conjure up some Christian bogeyman that simply doesn't exist.
 We're telling churches: Either get involved and have a say in the direction of your country or you'll leave a void that someone else who doesn't share your values will fill."